yuqih25/MCSB_2025_OurStory/README.md

 1. Generate a random number using [www.google.com/search?q=random+number+generator](https://www.google.com/search?q=random+number+generator).
 If it is less than 5, you are in Tier 1.
 If it is greater than 5, you are in Tier 2.

-2. If you are in Tier 1, fork this repo from allardjun.
+2. If you are in Tier 1, fork this repo from jcorrett.
 The "Fork" button is at top-right.

 3. If you are in Tier 2, wait a minute for the Tier 1 fork to show up.
 Then, click the number to the right of the "Fork" button.
 You will see a list of Tier 1 students who have forked it from allardjun.
 Fork the repo from one of them.

 4. Everyone: Make sure you are in  *your* repo.
-The URL and the title should say `[your username]/CaSB2024OurStory`, and not `[someone else's username]/Foundations2024OurStory`.
+The URL and the title should say `[your username]/MCSB_2025_OurStory`, and not `[someone else's username]/MCSB_2025_OurStory`.
 Then,

     - Click the file `main.tex`.
     - Click the edit button, which is a pencil icon at the right of the screen, between a monitor icon and a trash icon.